 This post is part of a series: Testing Evolution

 I figured out how to test evolution, wrote an evolution simulator, ran it, and listed some testable claims I can make if it’s accurate.
 Now I’ll list some evidence from biology that shows I’m right – in the long term, evolution is not the main thing that happens: devolution is.
 This is not a full list.
-I was able to put this together fairly quickly by looking through a top 10 list of genetic disorders and picking a few that are clearly caused by bad mutations that natural selection doesn’t get rid of.
+This evidence is easy enough to find that I was able to put this together fairly quickly by looking through a top 10 list of genetic disorders.
+Some of them are caused by mutations that don’t consistently eliminate themselves by natural selection.
 These mutations build up in the gene pool over time, causing devolution.
 If enough of them build up, they’ll eventually drive all life on earth extinct.

 Devolution happens fast enough that you can see it happen

 I argue that the available evidence says that unless a genetic engineer figures out how to stop it, devolution in humans will eventually lead to extinction.
 I also expect that the same goes for all other life on earth.
-To any who say that evolution will out-pace devolution, I offer this challenge: show that evolution happens faster than devolution, and that it reverses devolution often enough to prevent extinction.
+To any who say that evolution will out-pace devolution, I offer this challenge: demonstrate that evolution consistently happens faster than devolution, and that it consistently reverses devolution often enough to prevent extinction.
 The odds are stacked against anyone who tries, because mutation is data corruption.
 In complex systems like life and software, there are generally far more ways to break something than to improve it.
+Thus mutations will naturally tend to cause far more bad mutations than good ones.

 This doesn’t necessarily mean, though, that we’re all about to die from a mutational meltdown.
 Depending on how many degenerative mutations we have, and how many we can handle, extinction could be tens of thousands of years away.